avinash7375/DeepLearningTensorflow/tens.md

 ---

-2. Convolutional Neural Networks (CNN) in TensorFlow
+2. Convolutional Neural Networks (CNNs) in TensorFlow

 Understanding CNNs

-CNNs are designed to process grid-like data such as images.
-They utilize convolutional layers to extract spatial features.
+Convolutional Neural Networks (CNNs) are primarily used for analyzing visual data.
+They are designed to process grid-like data structures, such as images, and are particularly effective in tasks like image classification and object detection.
+CNNs utilize convolutional layers to extract spatial features and patterns from the data.

-Building a CNN with TensorFlow:
+Building a CNN with TensorFlow

 import tensorflow as tf
 from tensorflow.keras import datasets, layers, models

-# Load and prepare the dataset (CIFAR10)
+# Load and prepare the CIFAR-10 dataset
 (train_images, train_labels), (test_images, test_labels) = datasets.cifar10.load_data()
-train_images, test_images = train_images / 255.0, test_images / 255.0
+train_images, test_images = train_images / 255.0, test_images / 255.0  # Normalize pixel values

 # Build the CNN model
 model = models.Sequential([